bpark738/skil-clients/csharp/README.md

-# IO.Swagger - the C# library for the Predict
+# AI.Skymind.SKIL - the C# library for the Predict

 Endpoints API for classification and other prediction services in SKIL